University International Travel Policy

-If a warning is issued after the program is underway, the University's International Response Team (IRT) will review each situation on a case-by-case basis to determine the appropriate course of action (see International Response Team below).
+- If a warning is issued after the program is underway, the University's International Response Team (IRT) will review each situation on a case-by-case basis to determine the appropriate course of action (see International Response Team below).

-- The University will not provide funding for undergraduates.
+- The University will not provide support for undergraduates.

-- The University will not provide funding for faculty, staff, or graduate/professional students for a country where a mandatory evacuation order has been issued.
+- The University will not provide support for faculty, staff, or graduate/professional students for a country where a mandatory evacuation has been issued.

 - The University will review on a case-by-case basis requests for waivers (see waiver requests below).

 - If a warning is issued after the program is underway, the University will review each situation on a case-by-case basis to determine the appropriate course of action.
-In general, the University will not require the traveler to reimburse already expended funds.
-However, the University reserves the right to terminate remaining funding.
+The University reserves the right to seek reimbursement for funds expended or to terminate remaining funding.

 - Should a traveler have concerns and decide to return home based on lower-level travel warnings, the University will not require the traveler to reimburse expenses already incurred.